 Nature Connectivity | Ecoleader

-What are the historical and cultural grounds of our relationship with nature?
-How do they explain the degradation of our environment?
-What role does contact with nature play in public and individual health?
-What does neuroscience say about the relationship between nature and the brain?
-Is investing in the relationship with nature economically profitable?
-A comprehensive overview of our relationship with the natural world.
+What are the historical and cultural foundations of our relationship with nature?
+Why has our connection to the living world deteriorated, and how can we repair it?
+What does contact with nature bring to public and individual health?
+What do neuroscience findings say about the relationship between nature and the brain?
+Is investing in our relationship with nature economically worthwhile?

-Our Fall Session will start on 18 September 2024!
+Our next English session will start on 10 September 2025!

 Course Description